-- The effects of malnutrition are passed on.
+The effects of malnutrition are passed on to future generations.
 In the 1930s, Drs.
-Weston Price and Francis Pottenger, Jr., showed irrefutably that malnutrition not only damages the health of an individual, but its effects are passed on to any child the individual may have in the future.
-While classic genetics scoffed at this idea for decades, the new science of epigenetics has roundly confirmed the reality of “inherited malnutrition.”
+Weston A. Price and Francis M. Pottenger Jr., proved that malnutrition does not just damage the health of the individual—it damages the health of future generations as well.
+Classical geneticists scoffed at this idea for decades, until the new science of epigenetics roundly confirmed the reality of “inherited malnutrition.”

-- Dietary supplements must also be made from food.
-Thanks to food processing and poor soils, most Americans would benefit greatly from supplementing their diet with some concentrated nutrition.
-But just as the food we eat must be whole, so must be the supplements we take.
+Dietary supplements must also be made from whole food.
+Thanks to food processing and poor soils, most Americans would benefit greatly from supplementing their diet with concentrated nutrition.
+But just as the food we eat must be whole, so must the supplements we take.
 Only vitamins as found in food—whole and intact—can truly nourish the body.
-Synthetic and isolated vitamin fractions are not nutrients.
+Antioxidants and synthetic, isolated vitamin fractions are not nutrients.

-Industrial foods have dominated the market for so long that Americans have lost the instinct to identify foods that are healthful.
-But, given the tools, we can revive this instinct.
-With the free choice of a self-educated public, we can push to adopt methods of husbandry, agriculture, and nutrition that nourish human health, preserve the life of the planet and its creatures, and halt the tragic degradation of our genetic and physiological integrity.
+Industrial foods have dominated the market for so long that many Americans can no longer identify healthful foods.
+But, given the tools at SRP, we can help build a self-educated public.
+We can work to adopt methods of husbandry, agriculture, and nutrition that nourish human health, preserve the health of the planet and its creatures, and halt the degradation of our genetic integrity.

-We welcome you to join us in a commitment to our children and grandchildren to ensure that the causes of health become common knowledge in their lifetime.
+Join us in a commitment to our children and grandchildren: that the causes of good health will become common knowledge in their lifetime.

 Stephanie Selene Anderson